 Anyway, what software do we primarily use for all this instant messaging and chatting?

 There’s quite a few out there in this space now catering for all types and sizes of businesses and we use what we, and all the smart cookies, believe (know) is the best.
 It’s called Slack and it’s more than just an IM tool; it’s a communications tool that brings your teams together or as I like to put it, brings all your teams into the room, even if it is a virtual room.

 - Like most of the software we like, it’s intuitive to use.
 We find the UX and UI great and most people can hit the ground running using the guts of what we want from the software without onerous training sessions.

-- Accessibility, you can access via your web browser, via app on your PC or Mac or via iOS and Android app.
+- Accessibility, you can access via your web browser, via an app on your PC or Mac, or via iOS and Android app.

 - Team comms is a breeze, we use different Slack channels to keep information about particular projects together or to keep messages relevant to particular teams in one place.

 - Searchable, it’s super easy to find any message with Slack’s great search function.